 The country is currently experiencing the greatest tourist flows from other Latin American countries.
 Especially from Mexico, the number of visitors is steadily increasing.
 From Europe, various flat-rate providers have now established themselves and round trips in Colombia are already offered at Aldi (similar to Walmart).
 My opinion, these trips are a waste of money!
 But for the typical all-inclusive traveler, whose biggest concern is to get his local beer wherever he goes, this is probably the right thing for him.
 Those travelers will then be promised beach holidays in Cartagena, but they will find themselves in an all-inclusive resort one hour away from the city.

 Colombia offers a lot and is a super exciting country.
 I therefore recommend travelers to book an individual trip or a quality trip in small groups.
 The guide should definitely be a Colombian who speaks English.
 Or dear reader, can you imagine that conversely a Colombian can explain the Texas Cowboy culture professionally to USA travelers?
 Prices for an individual travel are also not exorbitantly high.
 If you book directly in Colombia, it is already cheaper.
 Booking an individual trip also means that you will be advised personally and individually.
 A request is worthwhile in any case.
+However, my article about tours in Colombia will definitely help.

 As mentioned above, the security situation in Colombia has improved massively.
 However, this does not mean that in Colombia conditions are like those in Switzerland.
 There are still areas where you should not travel.
 Even in big cities, there are neighborhoods in which one should not get lost as a foreigner.
 The expensive watch and the jewelry should also be better kept at home.